Maryland vs. Purdue

 Which college is more expensive, Maryland or Purdue?

-• The same percent of students receive financial grant aid at University of Maryland College Park as Purdue University Main Campus (48% vs. 48%)
+• More students receive financial grant aid at University of Maryland College Park than Purdue University Main Campus (52% vs. 39%)

 Maryland vs. Purdue Admissions Difficulty Comparison